Departments and Research Centers

 Zuzana Selcova Wiseley

-Zuzana Selcova Wiseley is an assistant program manager at the Weiser Diplomacy Center.
+Zuzana Selcova Wiseley is the Senior Assistant to the Dean.
 Zuzana has over 20 years of experience in public and private fields of international relations and higher education.
-She manages WDC's international policy program…
+She manages WDC's international policy program development, student…

 Staff